 If drafts or bursts of air are able to make their way into your system, these could blow the pilot light out.
 The pilot light is only a small flame and can be easily extinguished with a light breeze or flow of air.
 If this seems to be happening, get in touch with our team.
 We’ll ensure your water heater’s combustion chamber is properly sealed and make necessary repairs if we find a problem.

 What to Do in the Event of a Pilot Light Problem

 No matter what type of water heater you have, whether you have a tankless heater, or a tanked version, you simply won’t get any hot water if the pilot light is out.
-Here at Sierra Air Conditioning & Heating, we offer dependable plumbing and heating services designed to keep your home comfortable and your hot water flowing.
+Here at Sierra Air Conditioning & Plumbing, we offer dependable plumbing and heating services designed to keep your home comfortable and your hot water flowing.
 If you suspect you have a problem with your pilot light, get in touch with our experts.
 We’ll send a member of our team to your rescue to troubleshoot some of the more common pilot light problems.

 We also recommend that you arrange regular water heater maintenance.
 A tune-up of your water heater can prevent pilot light problems and keep your flame burning steadily and brightly.
 For example, part of our tune-up process is to clear away all dust, debris, and contaminants from inside your water heater.
 These could be building up on the burner and preventing the flame from igniting and burning efficiently.
 We’ll also give your water heater a thorough check and test to ensure all components are operating as they should.

-To find out more about our water heater repairs and maintenance services, speak to our team from Sierra Air Conditioning & Heating.
+To find out more about our water heater repairs and maintenance services, speak to our team from Sierra Air Conditioning & Plumbing.
 We’ll get to the bottom of any pilot light issues you are experiencing and leave you with a fully functioning water heater and dependable hot water throughout your home.
-Call Sierra Air Conditioning & Heating today to arrange a visit from one of our experts!
+Call Sierra Air Conditioning & Plumbing today to arrange a visit from one of our experts!